cmpx0sec/OverTheWire-CTF-s/Bandit/Level-02.md

 MNk8KNH3Usiio41PRUEoDFPqfxLPlSmx

 ## 🛠️ Tools and Commands Learned
-"": wrapping filenames in quotation marks when filename has spaces
+"": wrapping filenames in quotation marks when the filename has spaces

 ## 📝 Notes
-To correctly reference a file when said file has spaces in its name, one must wrap it in quotation marks or use an escape character in bettween the spaces of the file name in order to access it's contents.
+To correctly reference a file when said file has spaces in its name, one must wrap it in quotation marks or use an escape character between the spaces of the file name to access its contents.